Chapter 4 : A Whole Bloody Bloodbath

 Where the hell was that man-whore, Deuce, when you needed him?!
 The boy was annoying, but did a good job of distracting me from dark thoughts with his sexist, but hilarious one-needs-to-roll-ones-eyes-while-grinning comments.

-Actually, taking my ever-rising stress level into account, even that deaf kid... (thinks hard
+Actually, taking my ever-rising stress level into account, even that deaf kid... (thinks hard) Stewart, would do.

 "Looking for someone?"